SFPC/sfpc.github.io/poetichardware-spring2020.md

 ​​Through instructor-led tutorials, modular circuits and creative hands-on prompts, we will create custom electronics with our hands and gain access to electronic production tools that are normally reserved for mass production.
 By the end of the course, expect to have a working familiarity with basic analog and digital electronics, and the confidence to begin to apply computational tools to our creative practices.

 ​​
-​​The Poetic Hardware class is taught by CW&T (Che-Wei Wang + Taylor Levy), Tiri Kananuruk and Sebastian Morales.
-The curriculum is developed by the teachers and Taeyoon Choi of School for Poetic Computation.
+​​The Poetic Hardware class is developed and taught by CW&T (Che-Wei Wang + Taylor Levy), Tiri Kananuruk and Sebastian Morales.

 Past student projects.
+Photos by Tiri Kananuruk
 ![](/static/img/poetichardware/L1550317.JPG)
 ![](/static/img/poetichardware/L1550461.JPG)
 ![](/static/img/poetichardware/L1550634.JPG)